ShahuK283/Backend_project/README.md

 multer (for file uploads)
 dotenv (for environment variables)

+# Install Node.js and npm
+node -v
+npm -v

+# Install dependencies
+npm init -y
+npm install express mysql2 multer csv-parser dotenv

 # Create a .env file in the root folder:
 DB_HOST=localhost
 DB_USER=root
 DB_PASSWORD=yourpassword
 DB_NAME=productsdb
 DB_PORT=3306

 # Setup Instruction
 To connect the data MySQL is used so make sure it is installed.
 If not this is the link : https://dev.mysql.com/downloads/installer

 # Now for creating the database: